Portland and Orange County Employment Lawyer

-Many people underestimate the value that an employment lawyer can bring to their companies.
-Our Orange County employment lawyers leverage their extensive business and litigation experience to advise clients on employment law matters, assisting them in favorably resolving disputes or even avoiding potential ones.
+Many businesses underestimate the value that an employment lawyer can bring.
+At our firm, we combine deep knowledge of Portland and Orange County employment laws with extensive business and litigation experience to guide clients through complex employment issues, helping them resolve disputes favorably or avoid them altogether.

 For our employer clients, we strive to address their diverse needs, including legal and regulatory responsibilities, drafting appropriate employment contracts, and managing workplace complaints and litigation on favorable terms.
 Whether you require guidance on personnel policies or assistance with an employee’s lawsuit, we offer the employment law expertise you need.
 We assist our clients in identifying their strongest claims and defenses and selecting the appropriate forum for adjudicating their cases, whether in state or federal court, in an administrative hearing, or through arbitration.